xiaoxiae/Robotics-Simplified-Website/docs/resources.md

 # Resources
 {:.no_toc}

-Links to resources either directly used by the website (such as libraries), or that helped me understand the concepts mentioned in the articles.
+Links to resources either directly used by the website (such as libraries), or those that helped me understand the concepts mentioned in the articles.

 ---